-(1) Execute orders on their own initiative and judgment within the authority delegated to them.

-- (2) Be employed as training instructors to the maximum degree practicable. - (3) Make recommendations relative to unit mission accomplishment and troop welfare.
+- (1) Execute orders on their own initiative and judgment within the authority delegated to them. - (2) Be employed as training instructors to the maximum degree practicable. - (3) Make recommendations relative to unit mission accomplishment and troop welfare.
 NCO recommendations have traditionally been of immeasurable assistance to their commanding officer on such matters as assignment, reassignment, promotion, privileges, discipline, training, unit funds, community affairs, and supply. - (4) Be utilized only in supervisory roles on fatigue duty, and only as noncommissioned officers of the guard on guard duty, except in temporary situations where other grades are critically short. - (5) Be granted such privileges as organization and installation commanders are capable of granting and consider proper to enhance the prestige of these vital enlisted troop commanders. - (6) Be considered for assignment of quarters (noncommissioned officers with bona fide dependents) by installation commanders upon the basis of several pertinent factors under the provisions of AR 210-14.
-Determination of the seniority factor of applicants under AR 210-14 will be on the basis of date of rank within pay grade for all enlisted personnel under consideration. - (7) Be afforded pass privileges in accordance with AR 630-20, which provides that no pass form will be required for staff sergeants and higher. - (8) Be afforded the privilege of establishing and operating noncommissioned officers' open messes as adjuncts of the Army as covered in AR 230-60. - (9) Be afforded separate rooms in barracks areas to the extent feasible under the provisions of AR 210-18.
+Determination of the seniority factor of applicants under AR 210-14 will be on the basis of date of rank within pay grade for all enlisted personnel under consideration. - (7) Be afforded pass privileges in accordance with AR 630-20, which provides that no pass form will be required for staff sergeants and higher. - (8) Be afforded the privilege of establishing and operating noncommissioned officers'. open messes as adjuncts of the Army as covered in AR 230-60. - (9) Be afforded separate rooms in barracks areas to the extent feasible under the provisions of AR 210-18.

-26. Specialist. a.
-A specialist is a selected enlisted person who has been appointed under the provisions of AR 624-200 for the purpose of discharging duties that require a high degree of special skill.
+26. Specialists. a.
+A specialist is a selected enlisted person who has been appointed under the provisions of AR 600-200 for the purpose of discharging duties that require a high degree of special skill.
 Specialists must have acquired proficiency in the technical or administrative aspects of their MOS field.
-Specialists, by virtue of their technical skill, are often called upon to exercise leadership with respect to matters related to their b.
+Specialists, by virtue of their technical skill, are often called upon to exercise leadership with respect to matters related to their specialty.
+Normally, their duties do not require the exercise of enlisted command of troops.
+Thus, while leadership proficiency is not a primary prerequisite for advancement to or within the specialist grades, qualities of leadership should be encouraged and recognized.

+b.
 Although the duty positions of specialists are not enlisted command positions, and do not normally require exercise of leadership functions, there are exceptions.
-In particular, the more senior specialists will occasionally be called upon to assume command under the provisions of paragraphs 16, 17, or 31a of these regulations.
+In particular, the more senior specialists will occasionally be called upon to assume command under the provisions of paragraphs 16, 17, or 31a of this regulation.
 Additionally, senior specialists are usually soldiers with long service and outstanding ability who contribute in considerable degree to maintenance of the high appearance and conduct standards of enlisted personnel of lesser rank.

 c.
-Specialists Six and higher specialist grades will be exempt from guard and fatigue duty, except in unusual circumstances when their services are required for the proper execution of these duties.
-In these cases, they will be used only in a supervisory role except in temporary situations where other grades are critically short, but in no case over a noncommissioned officer.
+SpecialistsSix and SpecialistsSeven will be exempt from guard and fatigue duty, except in unusual circumstances when their services are Srequired for the proper execution of these duties.
+C3 In these cases, they will be used only in a supervisory role except in temporary situations where other grades are critically short, but in no case over a noncommissioned officer.

 d.
-Specialists Six and higher specialist grades will be granted, in general, the same type privileges as noncommissioned officers in the organization and installation.
-A type of exception that might be applied by organization or installation commanders is listed in paragraph 25g(9).
+Specialist6 Six and Specialist5 Seven will be granted, in general, the same type privileges as noncommissioned officers in the organization and C3 installation.
+A type of exception that might be applied by organization or installation commanders is listed in paragraph 25h(9).